ropensci/treebase/inst/doc/treebase/treebase_github.md

 research.
-The exponential growth in genetic sequence data available for all forms of life has driven rapid advances in the methods that can infer the phylogenetic relationships and divergence times across different taxa (Huelsenbeck and Ronquist 2001, , ). just as the availability of sequence data has led to the subsequent explosion of phylogenetic methods, and many other avenues of research, this rapid expanse of phylogenetic data now primes new innovations across ecology and evolution.
+The exponential growth in genetic sequence data available for all forms of life has driven rapid advances in the methods that can infer the phylogenetic relationships and divergence times across different taxa (Huelsenbeck and Ronquist 2001; Stamatakis 2006; Drummond and Rambaut 2007). just as the availability of sequence data has led to the subsequent explosion of phylogenetic methods, and many other avenues of research, this rapid expanse of phylogenetic data now primes new innovations across ecology and evolution.
 Once again the product of one field has become the raw data of the next.
 Unfortunately, while the discipline of bioinformatics has emerged to help harness and curate the wealth of genetic data with cutting edge computer science, statistics, and internet technology, its counterpart in evolutionary informatics remains “scattered, poorly documented, and in formats that impede discovery and integration” (Parr et al. 2011).
 Our goal when developing the `treebase` package was to address this gap by providing how programmatic and interactive access between the repositories that store this data and the software tools commonly used to analyze them.

 Our focus is primarily on such applications which use, rather than generate, phylogenetic data, and thus stand to benefit the most from